StressLevelZero/CustomStaticBatching/README.md

 # Custom Static Batching Utility

-WARNING: This package is a work in progress, probably contains innumerable bugs, and has only been tested in unity 2022.
+WARNING: This is a work in progress, probably contains innumerable bugs, and has only been tested in unity 2022.
 Use at your own risk.

 This is a complete replacement for unity's default static batching mesh generation process that seeks to improve mesh index data ordering to improve performance as well as add options for more advanced optimizations.
 The idea behind this is that the static batching system is capable of drawing multiple renderers in a single drawcall, if certain conditions are met.
 This happens when multiple renderers in the frame are contained within a continuous section of the static-batched combined mesh's index buffer and they share the exact same shader program, material, and UnityPerObject buffer.
 In order to maximize the chances of this happening, the sub-meshes in the combined mesh need to be sorted by shader, material and spatial locality.